 Yet another way to study the importance of TADs is the analysis of their resilience to genomic rearrangements along evolution.
 We compared the human genome to other genomes and observed that regions that can be aligned have significantly borders that coincide to those of TADs .
 In fact, sometimes TADs are rearranged differently in different organisms, but then this leads to modifications of the patterns of expression of the genes concerned.
 We deduced this from observations that the pattern of gene expression across tissues of a gene is more similar in mouse and human if the gene is in a conserved TAD.

 There are different sequencing techniques available to measure accessible chromatin accessibility.
 Interpreting the results computationally using peak calling algorithms is currently very sensitive to parameter settings.
-We have developed a method to predict chromatin accesibility from transcriptomics data, which can be used to complement the chromatin accessibility assays .
+We have developed a method to predict chromatin accessibility from transcriptomics data, which can be used to complement the chromatin accessibility assays .
 The method was trained using public datasets of transcriptomics and DNase-seq data, and can be used to predict chromatin accessibility or to optimize the peak calling algorithms.
-Regarding the fuction of genes within TADs, we observed that genes in TADs with fewer genes are more often associated to disease .
-Together with other observations, including that TADs with higher ratios of enhancers to genes also have more disease associated genes, suggests that larger TADs accomodating complex regulatory networks (more genes and more shared enhancers) increase the robustness of the gene regulatory network, supporting the role of TADs in gene regulation.
+Regarding the function of genes within TADs, we observed that genes in TADs with fewer genes are more often associated to disease .
+Together with other observations, including that TADs with higher ratios of enhancers to genes also have more disease associated genes, suggests that larger TADs accommodating complex regulatory networks (more genes and more shared enhancers) increase the robustness of the gene regulatory network, supporting the role of TADs in gene regulation.

 We developed a method (7C = Computational Chromosome Conformation Capture by Correlation of ChIP-seq at CTCF motifs) to predict chromosomal contacts based on a repurposing of ChIP-seq data.
 ChIP-seq reports genomic regions that interact with proteins.
 In human and other species, the CTCF protein interacts with genomic DNA and by dimerization creates a loop.
 These contacts bring proteins close to two far away DNA positions in sequence, which can be detected as two separate, symmetrical peaks in the ChIP-seq of the corresponding protein .
 In combination with the detection of CTCF binding motifs, we have used these signals to predict the formation of such loops.
 The observation that several proteins allow this type of prediction suggest their involvement in complexes at CTCF-regulated contacts.